avinashok/TextCategorization/README.md

 Things left to do:
 1. Fix bugs.
-2. Correct "requirements.txt" file with actual requirements.
-3. Write the blog post & link it with the repository for better understanding.
+2. Write the blog post & link it with the repository for better understanding.
-4. Add more comments to the codes.
+3. Add more comments to the codes.

 Any suggestions towards improving the code is much appreciated.